tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 ## Tunnel with Per-tunnel Path Constraint

-In this example, the a per-tunnel path constraint is explicitly indicated under the TE Tunnel created in {{TeTunnel}} to constrain the computed path for the tunnel.
+In this example, the per-tunnel path constraint is explicitly indicated under the TE Tunnel created in {{TeTunnel}} to constrain the computed path for the tunnel.

 ~~~
 POST /restconf/data/ietf-te:te/tunnels HTTP/1.1